Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

-In this section, we introduce the notion of being \textbf{positive} for Hamiltonian GKM spaces.
+\begin{section}{Positive Hamiltonian GKM Spaces} In this section, we introduce the notion of being \textbf{positive} for Hamiltonian GKM spaces.
 In particular, we prove some properties of six-dimensional positive Hamiltonian GKM spaces.
 First, we define the first Chern Class map of a Hamiltonian GKM space.

 \begin{definition} Let $\tham$ be a Hamiltonian GKM space, $(\Gamma_{GKM},\eta)$ its GKM graph, and $c_1(M)$ the first Chern class of $(M,\omega)$.
 The \textbf{first Chern class map} of $\tham$ is the map $\mathcal{C}_1: E_{GKM} \rightarrow \Z$ given by